 If you find enough time then explore the old town of St Georges…not much has changed around the Carenage since the 18th century sailing ships were careened there.

 Carriacou is a great little Island.
 Tyrell Bay is a favourite for visiting yachts as it is very enclosed and sheltered.
 The water is calm - which is important if you are on our yacht Kalimba as you will be sleeping here at anchor.
 Around the bay are a number of restaurants (about 4) and bars (about 5).
-The restaurants are very laid back, food ranges from pizzas, local “cuisine” (chicken, fish or meat…maybe a lobster, in season) to French.
+The restaurants are laid back, food ranges from pizzas, local “cuisine” (chicken, fish or meat…maybe a lobster, in season) to French.
 We can recommend Troy’s place, where his Mum does the cooking and you can eat in a private pavilion on the beach.
 The Lambi Queen Bar has a good live band on a Friday night, playing steel drum, often followed by a drumming session then a local disco that goes through most of the night.
 Local people will happily teach you how to twerk… as it’s very unlikely that your twerking skills match theirs (or ever will).
 The capital of Carriacou is Hillsborough, a town that time forgot, plenty of rum shacks, and a great carnival in March.
 We can take the boat around to Hillsborough or else a local bus from Tyrell Bay costs about 30p.

 An Island that is sandy!
 Great snorkelling.
 Thousand, no millions, of fish.

 Clifton: This small town centres around the fruit and veg market.
 Jenny makes a wicked mixed fruit juice.
 If you’re on the powerboat tour we’ll put you up in a local guest house.
 There are good restaurants around the waterfront and a few bars.
-Clifton is home to the full moon party.
-Once a month (obviously) and with a fiery night time kite surfing display.
+Clifton is home to the full moon party, once a month (obviously) and with a fiery night time kite surfing display.

 Chatham Bay: A quiet bay around the back of Union Island, there are no roads to get to here and no one lives here.
 There are two or three shack type bars on the beach playing good reggae and offering BBQ food.
 One more up market beach bar in a pavilion and it has a swimming pool.
 The beach is excellent and there is good swimming and snorkelling.

 The smallest inhabited Grenadine Island with only a couple of hundred people.
-Saltwhistle Bay is possibly the nicest beach in the Caribbean, a perfect hour glass of palm fringed sand.
+Saltwhistle Bay is known as the most picturesque beach in the Caribbean, a perfect hour glass of palm fringed sand.
 Flat and sheltered (good for an overnight stop on the yacht) it is only a 6 metre walk across to the windward beach, rough and windy and great for windsurfing or kite surfing.
 A walk up a steep hill takes you to Robert Righteous and de Youths Bar .
 A good night out and well worth the walk, Robert will be very pleased to see you.
 If you are on the powerboat tour you’ll likely be staying at Dennis’s Hideaway, just a short stagger across the road from Roberts bar.
 Maybe take some mosquito spray though.
 So good we often stay two nights.